Robert Jefferson Breckinridge Jr.

-Robert Jefferson Breckinridge Jr. (September 14, 1833 – March 13, 1915) was a prominent Kentucky politician and a member of the Breckenridge political family.
+Robert Jefferson Breckinridge Jr. (September 14, 1833 – March 13, 1915) was a Kentucky politician and a member of the Breckenridge political family.

+Life

 He was the son of Robert Jefferson Breckinridge and brother of William Campbell Preston Breckinridge.
 He was born in Baltimore, Maryland.
 He served as a colonel in the Confederate Army in the Civil War.
 He later represented Kentucky in the First Confederate Congress from 1862 to 1864.
 After the war he served as a judge.
 He married Katharine Morrison in 1856.